Zahran area

-Zahran is an area in the Greater Amman Municipality.
+Zahran is a District in the Greater Amman Municipality.
 It is named after the Zahran Palace which stands amidst Zahran street.
 It consists of 5 neighborhoods of which most parts are residential, however, some parts of the district contain Amman's best hotels, hospitals and towers.
 The district is also home to several governmental buildings, embassies, cultural centers and schools.
 Zahran area stretches from 1st circle to between 5th and 6th circles, and from North Abdoun to South Abdoun.

 Neighborhoods

 Zahran consists of 5 neighborhoods; North Abdoun, South Abdoun, East Umm Uthaina, Jabal Amman and Al-Radwan.

 North Abdoun

 Is a neighborhood that is entirely residential with the exception of the area surrounding the Abdoun circle which contains several embassies, restaurants, banks, companies, Orthodox Club and Abdoun Bridge.

 South Abdoun

 South Abdoun is a mostly residential neighborhood.
-The southernmost part is home to a vibrant commercial district including Taj Mall, Abdoun Mall, several rooftop restaurants, gyms, pubs, bars and nightclubs.
+The southernmost part is home to a vibrant commercial district including TAJ Lifestyle Center, Abdoun Mall, several rooftop restaurants, gyms, pubs, bars and nightclubs.
 The area recently became more crowded after the inauguration of Abdoun corridor which now connects south Amman with the airport road.